pranshu0604/orm/docs/ai-integration.md

 3. Handle and display the structured results

 The system does not require users to manually craft prompts - the UI buttons and automated analysis pipeline will handle all interactions with the AI service.

-## Future Enhancements

-In upcoming releases, we plan to enhance AI integration with:

-1. Direct API connections to social platforms for real-time analysis
-2. Custom-trained models specific to reputation management
-3. Scheduled automated reports and alerts
-4. Visual content analysis capabilities
-5. Competitive analysis features

----

 ## Best Practices